Lukas Hetzer

 Interests

-Political Communication Public Opinion Political Behaviour Crisis Governance Political Representation Digital Policy Computational Social Science Computational Text Analysis Advanced Survey Designs and Experiments European Politics
+European Politics Crisis Politics and Governance Political Communication Public Opinion Political Behaviour Political Representation Digital Policy Computational Social Science Computational Text Analysis Survey Experiments and Advanced Survey Designs

 Featured